SirianniDEV/flower-app/README.md

 ## Description
 This Next app is a mini-site with acess to a database of flowers where you can access information about the plant type, description and their maintenance to learn about the many different flowers and how to care for them.

-Checkout the mini-site here: [VERCEL LINK]
+Checkout the mini-site here: https://flower-app-phi.vercel.app/

 ## Programming Language Used:
 - Next.js 13